-- Tap on the button near your AirPods.
+- Tap on the “i” button near your AirPods.

 - Click on Disconnect and confirm in the pop-up.

-Reconnect the AirPods to your phone once more.
-Are they both working?
+Reconnect the AirPods to your phone once more by going back to the Bluetooth settings and tapping your Airpods.
+Are they both working now?
 If not, there are other solutions.

 Turn Bluetooth off

 Bluetooth issues on your device might be causing the AirPods to misbehave.
-Disable it and wait for a while.
-After a minute or so turn Bluetooth on again.
-Once more, check if both of your AirPods are working.
+You can disable Bluetooth from the Bluetooth settings.
+Though there is an option to disconnect Bluetooth devicesin Control Center, this won’t actually disable Bluetooth.
+Once you’ve turned Bluetooth off completely, wait for a minute or so and then turn Bluetooth back on.
+Once again, check if both of your AirPods are working.
 Move on to the next step if not.

 - Open the Settings on your phone.

-- Look at the letters L and R. Put the slider straight in the middle, it should give the perfect 50-50 balance.
+- Look at the letters L and R. Move the slider straight in the middle, which will give you a perfect 50-50 balance.

 Here is how to check the stereo balance on Mac:

-- Put the slider exactly in the center between L and R if it already isn’t.
+- Put the slider exactly in the center between left and right if it isn’t already.

 Check Your Device

 Maybe your device is to blame, and not the AirPods.
-Plug in another pair of Bluetooth headphones and see if you encounter the same problem.
-In case you do, the fault lies in your device and the AirPods are fine.
+To see if this is the case, connect to another pair of Bluetooth headphones and see if you encounter the same problem.
+If you do, then the fault lies in your device, not the AirPods.

 In this scenario, you’ll need to reset the settings of your device.
-Here’ how to do it on your iPhone:
+Here’s how to do it on your iPhone:

 - Go to Settings.